Subscribe to get access

 “The point of the class was to build a viable business,” said Nhiem Cao, president and CEO of cycleWood Solutions.
 He found the technology, a lignin-based biodegradable plastic, on the Office for Technology Commercialization’s website.
 They then completed an option agreement for the technology, and later licensed it to launch the startup.

 According to Cao, one million plastic bags are used globally every minute.
 Some discarded bags will sit forever in landfills, some will pollute the world’s oceans and landscapes as litter and less than one percent will be recycled. ￼Worse, many of these plastic bags end up as single-use ones.
 Right when the user leaves the store carrying it, it’s immediately disposed in landfills where all it does is clog it up even more.
 Cao hopes cycleWood will be part of the solution to this problem.

 This 150-day timeline is a far shorter than the usual 10 to 20 years that it takes non-biodegradable plastics to decompose.
-Before they even do, it could already cause permanent damage to the environment, which will also take years to undo, hence the need for eco-friendly solutions like Cao’s biodegradable plastic shopping bags.
+Before they even do, it could already cause permanent damage to the environment.
+All which will also take years to undo.
+So hence the need for eco-friendly solutions like Cao’s biodegradable plastic shopping bags.

-Although details are not yet finalized, Cao anticipates the startup will provide the product at a slightly higher price point than traditional plastic bags but still be a substantial savings over biodegradable options currently available.
+Although details are not yet finalized, Cao anticipates the startup will provide the product at a slightly higher price point.
+I mean more than traditional plastic bags.
+However still be a substantial savings over biodegradable options currently available.
 Several corporate retailers have already indicated interest in the bags.￼

 This higher price can also encourage companies and buyers to use shopping bags made from Calico, for instance, to their maximum potential before disposing of them.
 Simply discarding them right away won’t be cost-effective, which can foster a more eco-friendly attitude among buyers.